 Instructions

-• Again by hand, stir in the flour mixture until just combined.
-Cover and refrigerate until firm (1-2 hours).
+• Stir in the flour mixture by hand until just combined.
+Cover and chill in the fridge until firm (1-2 hours).

-• Pour the granulated sugar and confectioners sugar into two separate small bowls.
-Form the chocolate cookies into 1 1/2-inch balls.
-Roll the balls in the regular sugar, and then roll in the confectioners sugar to coat.
-Place on the baking sheets spaced about 1-inch apart.
+• Roll the balls first in the regular sugar, and then roll in the confectioners sugar until well coated with confectioners sugar.
+Place on the lined baking sheet pans, spaced about 1-inch apart.

-• Bake for 8 minutes then rotate the cookies sheets and bake for another 6-8 minutes.
+• Bake at 325°F (160°C) for about 14-16 minutes, rotating the sheet trays after about 8 minutes.
 Cookies should still be slightly firm on the edges and fairly soft in the centers.
 Don't overbake them.

 • Let the cookies cool on the sheet pan until firm enough to handle then transfer to a cooling rack.